cloudflare/pingora/docs/user_guide/start_stop.md

 Upon receiving SIGTERM, the server will notify all its services to shutdown, wait for some preconfigured time and then exit.
 This behavior gives requests a grace period to finish.

 ### SIGQUIT: graceful upgrade
-Similar to SIGQUIT, but the server will also transfer all its listening sockets to a new Pingora server so that there is no downtime during the upgrade.
+Similar to SIGTERM, but the server will also transfer all its listening sockets to a new Pingora server so that there is no downtime during the upgrade.
 See the [graceful upgrade](graceful.md) section for more details.